 The Department believes that pupils should be happy to come to their Maths lessons and has the following aims: to teach pupils at a level at which they experience success but are frequently challenged.
 To extend the most able pupils and support those who require it.
 To get the best out of every individual pupil.

-Maths is taught in sets based on ability: the most able are accelerated with a view to early entry for GCSE.
+Maths is taught in sets based on ability.
 The programme of study is the same for all groups, which are taught at the same time, enabling movement between sets when appropriate.
-The Maths Department follows The Centre for Innovation in Mathematics Teaching course (www.cimt.org.uk).
+The Maths Department follows The White Rose course in Years 7 and 8.

+Across Years 9, 10 and 11 all pupils are prepared for the Edexcel IGCSE.
 The setting in GCSE years ensures that all pupils are given the best possible chance to fulfil their potential.
-The most able take GCSE at the end of Year 10 and then study for AQA Level 2 in Further Mathematics.
-The majority take GCSE at the end of Year 11.
+Our most able pupils are also offered the opportunity to take the AQA Level 2 certificate in Further Mathematics in addition to the IGCSE course.
 Maths is taught exclusively by subject specialists who aim to communicate their love of the subject.
-The Maths Department expects all pupils to pass their GCSE Maths (9 to 4).
+The Maths Department expects all pupils to pass their IGCSE Maths (9 to 4).

 See Sixth Form Curriculum here for full details of our A-Level Maths course.